 Caltech/USC Algebra & Geometry Seminar

 Welcome to the homepage of the joint algebra and geometry seminar at California Institute of Technology and University of Southern California!
-We meet biweekly on Thursday afternoons, alternating between the two campuses.
+We meet approximately every two weeks on Thursday afternoons, alternating between the two campuses.
 Each meeting consists of two one-hour talks followed by a seminar dinner.
 Topics at our seminar include but are not limited to algebra, representation theory, algebraic geometry, mirror symmetry, and mathematical physics.

 • (different from last semester)